The official blog of the Lung Institute.

 Keep track of your medications and when you will need to refill them.
 Also, be aware of how much food and other supplies you have.
 By knowing what you already have and when you will need more of it, you can plan your time so that you can limit your time spent in the cold.
 If you need something but cannot go out to get it, you could call a friend or family member to ask for assistance.
 Make sure that the air filters and furnaces are clean so that your indoor air quality does not worsen your symptoms.
 If it is too cold outside and you do not feel comfortable, it is okay to stay inside where you are warm.

 Staying warm in cold weather can be a challenge for anyone, but for someone with COPD, staying warm is important for better lung function.
 From wearing warm clothing to trying a specialized mask to keeping your oxygen hoses under your clothes, there are many ways to help you successfully manage the cold.
-The Lung Institute offers stem cell therapy treatment for people with lung disease, so they can have a better quality of life.
+The Lung Institute offers cellular therapy treatment for people with lung disease, so they can have a better quality of life.
 If you or a loved one has COPD, contact us at (800) 729-3065 to learn more about treatment options.